anikasuyal/maths_quiz/README.md

 Hi!
 This is my first project.
-It's a simple maths quiz with randomised maths questions, using operations +, -, and x, and random numbers between 1 and 20 (inclusive).
+It's a simple maths quiz with randomised maths questions, using operations +, -, x, and /, and random numbers between 1 and 20 (inclusive).
 I use this to practise quick mental maths questions when I'm bored.